DreamPurchaseZnz/English_learning/words about life.md

 to perform an experiment/ miracle / a ceremony she perform an important role in our organization
-Her company has been performing pooly over last year
+Her company has been performing pooly over last year Fund raising is peripheral to their main activities prepheral nervous system rainwater permeating through the ground a belief that permeates all level of society Dissatisfaction among the managers soon permuated down to members of workforce